-The Analysis configuration panel lists information about the analysis workflow selected in the table: name, description, date the analysis workflow was created and by whom, and finally if the analysis configuration is currently set to all default parameters or if one or more parameters have been altered by a user.
+The Analysis configuration panel lists information about the selected analysis workflow: name, description, date the analysis workflow was created and by whom, and finally if the analysis configuration is currently set to all default parameters or if one or more parameters have been altered by a user.
 This information will also be reported in the History section of QCI Analyze reports.